Composition lessons

 In addition to my activity as a composer, I am passionate about teaching composition.
 If you are interested in taking composition lessons, or would like to hear more about it, I would love to hear from you!

 Discussions can cover any range of topics, from the creative process to developing your compositional style to professional issues.
 I tend to start discussions by talking through the student’s creative process, and identifying and building upon their own personal musical tendencies and strengths.
-I am also very happy to set specific compositional tasks to encourage creativity through parameters, which many of my students have found quite valuable.
+I am very happy to set specific compositional tasks to encourage creativity through parameters, which many of my students have found quite valuable.
 However, recognizing that everyone’s processes and styles are different, I aim to keep composition lessons as student-directed as possible.

-Send me an email to enquire further about rates and scheduling.
+Send me an email to enquire further.